xraypy/xraylarch/doc/plotting/index.rst

      :target: ../_images/plot_basic1.png
      :width: 60 %

-  Figure 1:  A Basic line plot.
+  Figure 1:  A Basic x, y plot.

 Adding a second curve, and setting some labels::